 The comic currently updates once or twice a week, supposedly on Weds and sometimes Friday.
 I do not keep a backlog so I post the pages in real time as I make them.
-Currently the amount of updates are set by my Patrons; right now I am creating a guaranteed 12 updates a month spread across The Meek and my other webcomic Mare Internum.
+Currently the amount of updates are set by my Patrons; right now I am creating a set number of updates per month spread across The Meek and my other webcomic Mare Internum.

-For the most accurate notifications regarding updates or delays, feel free to follow the Twitter or subscribe to the RSS feed.
+For the most accurate notifications regarding updates or delays, feel free to follow the Twitter, subscribe to easy email notifications, or subscribe to the RSS feed.
 To contribute to a higher number of update per month, access bonus info, and possibly snag some cool rewards, you can hit up the Patreon.

 Wow, I remember this comic from when I was college/ highschool/ the womb.
 Updates totally died off for a few years.
 What happened?

-The comic was on extended hiatus for several years due to issues outside of my control.
-I’m legally not able to get into more detail than that at the moment.
-The comic has resumed regular updates as of May 2015.
+The comic was on extended hiatus for several years due legal issues related to the licensing of the comic.
+Those issues were eventually resolved and the comic resumed regular updates in May 2015.

 What were you doing all that time?
 Why didn’t you just keep working on The Meek?

 I wish more than anything that I had been able to continue work.
 The hiatus sucked major balls and I regret the circumstances surrounding it every day.
-I am doing everything in my power to avoid situations that will cause any more damage or delays; and thank you to everyone who stuck out the hiatus with me and came back to read the adventure.
+To avoid this situation in the future The Meek will likely remain creator-owned for the rest of its life; thank you to everyone who stuck out the hiatus with me and came back to read the adventure.

 What do you do for a living?

-For several years I worked as an art lead in the games industry.
-Recently I have returned to my freelancing roots, working on comics, games and illustration for various clients.
-I am in the process of transitioning to full-time webcomics work, with a goal of being able to produce 4-5 updates a week.
+In the past I worked as a science teacher and then an art lead in the games industry, then transitioned to back freelance to work on comics, games and illustration for various clients.
+I currently make comics full-time webcomics thanks to my readers.
 If you have a buck or two to spare, you can definitely throw in and help us all to drown in comics.

 What is Mare Internum?
 Is it related to The Meek?

-Mare Internum is a comic I began in order to vent frustration due to not being able to work on The Meek.
-It updates at least once a week, concurrently with The Meek, but the two stories are otherwise unrelated.
+Mare Internum is a comic I began working on in 2013 in order to vent frustration due to not being able to work on The Meek.
+It updates concurrently with The Meek, but the two stories are otherwise unrelated.